 - Fully customizable

-While VTI and SCHG take more of a broad approach by holding stocks of companies across all different industries, QQQ takes a more focused approach with heavy concentration on technology, and large-cap growth companies in particular.
+While VTI and SCHG take more of a broad approach by holding stocks of companies across all different industries, QQQ takes a more focused approach with a heavy concentration on technology and large-cap companies in particular.

 Expense Ratio: 0.20%